Kotlin/KEEP/proposals/sealed-interface-freedom.md

 ### New JVM ABI (JDK 15+)

-On a target JVM starting from version 15 the proposal is to emit `RestrictedSubclasses` JVM attribute for
+On a target JVM starting from version 15 the proposal is to emit `PermittedSubclasses` JVM attribute for
 Kotlin sealed interfaces and classes, getting rid of synthetic constructor protection scheme for sealed classes that is explained above.